memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.isolates.md

 ### nxalg.isolates(ctx: mgp.ProcCtx)
-Iterator over isolates in the graph.
+Returns a list of isolates in the graph.

 An *isolate* is a node with no neighbors (that is, with degree zero).
 For directed graphs, this means no in-neighbors and no